zeta-chain/docs/docs/developers/omnichain/zrc-20.md

 only callable by the CCTX module (`zetacore` module) address.

-This is a snippet of what the system contract looks like, where `DepositAndCall` may be called by `zetacore` after receiving a dep osit into a TSS address ([Testnet](/reference/testnet), [Mainnet](/reference/mainnet)) managed by the ZetaChain network.
+This is a snippet of what the system contract looks like, where `DepositAndCall` may be called by `zetacore` after receiving a deposit into a TSS address ([Testnet](/reference/testnet), [Mainnet](/reference/mainnet)) managed by the ZetaChain network.